johnkershaw/testbook/docs/usage/index.md

 ## How it works

-Testbook achieves conventional unit tests to be written by setting up references to variables/functions/classes in the Jupyter Notebook.
+Testbook allows conventional unit tests to be written by setting up references to variables/functions/classes in the Jupyter Notebook.
 All interactions with these reference objects are internally "pushed down" into the kernel, which is where it gets executed.

 ## Set up Jupyter Notebook under test